dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 #### And Other Statistics Concepts I wish I Understood

-IMO, neurons and the circuits they form are physical manisfestations of concepts from statistics.
+It appears that neurons and the circuits they form are physical manisfestations of concepts from statistics.

 > Have I blown your mind yet?
 That should blow your mind.

 Various species of spiders must share certain commonalities in how their visual processing systems develop.
 How does eye placement affect the development of neural networks in the visual processing systems of various species.
-And if you could somehow develop specimens of spiders of the same species with various eye placements, how would that affect the development of those visual processing neural networks.
+And if you could somehow develop specimens of spiders of the same species with various eye placements, how would that affect the development of those visual processing neural networks?

 This hypothesis of course assumes that you can both measure the state of neural networks without destroying them *and* measure how the change in that state is functionally coupled to the differences in eye placement.